Coming from Stata#

 Stata <==> Python#

-Following Daniel’s treatment, the Stata-to-Python translations assume that, in Python, you have a pandas DataFrame called df.
+Many of the examples below assume that, in Python, you have a pandas DataFrame called df.
 We will use placeholders like varname for Stata variables and df['varname'] for the Python equivalent.
 Remember that you need to import pandas as pd before running any of the examples that use pd.
-For the econometrics examples, you will need import econtools.metrics as mt or other package imports as specified below.
+For the econometrics examples, you will need to import the relevant package.

 Stata